 To check the current TCP buffer size, enter the following command:

 Oracle recommends that you set the value based on the link speed of your servers.
-For example, perform the following steps:
+For example:

 Direct NFS Client can use up to four network paths defined in the

 oranfstab file for an NFS server.
 The Direct NFS Client performs load balancing across all specified paths.
 If a specified path fails, then Direct NFS Client reissues I/O commands over any remaining paths.